 Maalifushi by COMO

-The latest from the superb COMO Hotels and Resorts is due to open in December 2013.
-In an island chain where USPs are rarer than shingle, Maalifushi (pictured above) has a very good one: its coral is not bleached.
-This is one of the very few reefs in the Maldives not affected by El Nino, so it’s unusually brilliant for diving and snorkelling.
+The latest from the superb COMO Hotels and Resorts, Maalifushi (pictured above) has one of the few reefs in the Maldives not affected by El Nino, so it’s unusually brilliant for diving and snorkelling.
 All of which explains why Maalifushi has a resident marine biologist on site, and why it has its own PADI dive centre on the island.

 That island is the Thaa Atoll, on which the 66-room Maalifushi is the only resort.
 Thaa is neighboured by a string of uninhabited islands – more classic wisps of sand and lolling palm trees, including another deserted isle belonging to the resort that can be visited for super-secluded picnics.